HOURS

 Watkins Log House ~ 1842

-The cabin’s construction date was confirmed during its relocation when two 1842 dimes were discovered placed face to face in a notch between a joist and the door sill—an unexpected but remarkable historical marker.
+The cabin’s construction date was confirmed during its relocation when two 1842 dimes were discovered placed face-to-face in a notch between a joist and the door sill—an unexpected but remarkable historical marker.

 Known as a “square” log house, the structure was built using logs hewn flat with a broad axe and adze.
 This technique helped prevent East Texas moisture from collecting between the logs, reducing the risk of rot.
 Square-hewn logs also allowed for the later addition of milled lumber siding, improving both insulation and appearance.